-- Parents' views - Information relating to the child's academic, social and emotional development, where relevant medical history and the views of a medical professional - Any previous history of being educated outside of their normal age group - If a child may naturally have fallen into a lower age group if it were not for being born prematurely - Views of the head teacher of the school(s) concerned
+- Parents' views. - Information relating to the child's academic, social and emotional development, where relevant medical history and the views of a medical professional. - Any previous history of a child being educated outside of their normal age group. - If a child was born prematurely, the age group the child would have fallen if the child had been born on time.

+Views of the head teacher of the school(s) concerned.